albertoSoto/slido-polliing/README.md

 ## 📝 Creating Presentations

-Create a Markdown file in the `polls/` directory:
+Create a Markdown file in the `polls/` directory with YAML frontmatter:

 ```markdown
 ---